lategardener/morpion_RL/README.md

 - **Heuristics to speed up learning** were implemented, inspired by the Master’s thesis of Abdel-Hafiz Abdoulaye ([Determining Parameters of a Generic Heuristic for N-Aligned Games via Machine Learning, IFRI-UAC, 2016-2017](docs/heuristic_parameters.pdf)).
 You can see the implementation in [training/heuristics.py](training/heuristics.py).

 - The **neural network architecture** was customized.
 For the 3x3 board, a simple **MLP** is used.
-You can find the model definition in [training/config.py](training/config.py), and other architectures can be implemented for different board sizes.
+You can find the agent definition in [training/config.py](training/config.py), and other architectures can be implemented for different board sizes.

 This demonstrates that combining **Reinforcement Learning with heuristics** can produce a strong agent for structured games like Tic-Tac-Toe.